 Even if you don't have any symptoms, it's important to have regular visits to your doctor.
 He may take blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced stage.

-Why Does CML Progress?
+Why Does CML Get Worse?